 2. SELECT THE HEIGHT OF THE FENCE.

-Before you go out to buy a fence consider what height you actually need.
-You may find that the 6’ high privacy fence you were planning on won’t keep your neighbors from looking in on your yard as they sit on their deck.
-Or you may find you only need a 4’ fence because your neighbor’s yard slopes away from your yard.
-Either way you could be wasting materials, money and time building a fence that doesn’t suit your yard.
-Make a cardboard cutout the height of your proposed fence and have a friend walk around the perimeter of the yard with it so you can get an idea of the type of privacy your fence will provide.
+Before purchasing a fence, consider the height you would like and check local zoning laws regarding fence construction in your area.
+The 5-foot high privacy fence you originally envisioned, may not keep your neighbors from peeking in on your yard as they lounge on their back deck.
+You may even discover that you only need a 4-foot fence to provide necessary privacy if your neighbor’s yard slopes away from your yard.
+If you need a visual aid before fully committing to a fence height, make a cardboard cutout that measures the height of your proposed fence and have a friend walk the perimeter.
+This will allow you to visually comprehend the type of privacy your fence would provide.

 7. NOTIFY JULIE BEFORE YOU DIG.

 Never make dangerous assumptions.
 Always contact JULIE before you begin a dig to have your utility lines located for free by our members.
 Utility lines could be buried just beneath the surface of your dig site.
 Hitting a utility line could disrupt service, cause serious harm to you or result in costly repairs and fines.
 It is crucial that you call JULIE at 811 or 1-800-892-0123 before breaking ground.
 You can also submit a “locate request,” via E-Request by visiting illinois1call.com or contact a call center agent at any time.
 Call center agents are available 24/7 to process requests.